-7 Evaluation
+20.7 Evaluation

-In this section we analyze the impact of user behavior on performance of Kademlia protocol.
-Table 6.1 lists the different components of user behavior under consideration.
+In this section we analyze the impact of user behavior on the performance of the Kademlia protocol.
+Table 20.1 lists the different components of user behavior under consideration.
 We focus on the impact of churn being the main issue for the performance of search overlays.
-In detail, we compare the impact of varying churn setups: different churn models as introduced in Section 3 and the impact of single parameters: network size, session and intersession durations.
+In detail, we compare the impact of varying churn setups: different churn models as introduced in Section 20.3 and the impact of single parameters: network size, session and intersession durations.

-7.1 Methodology
+20.7.1 Methodology

-Our simulation platform for the experiments is the discrete event-based simulator PeerfactSim.KOM [?].
+Our simulation platform for the experiments is the discrete event-based simulator PeerfactSim.KOM.
 The simulator offers a generic framework for different overlays and network models.
-We use the implementation of the Kademlia routing protocol with the setup parameters as shown in Table 7.1.
-These are standard Kademlia parameters, except the ID that was set to a smaller size due the known maximum amount of available peers.
+We use the implementation of the Kademlia routing protocol with the basic setup as shown in Table 20.2.